nlee98/ADS-599_Capstone_Project/README.md

 ## Overview

-This study aimed to create a web application that could create a fair estimate of Airbnb prices in San Diego, CA. The web application can be found [here](https://fairbnb.streamlit.app/).
+This study aimed to create a web application, powered by a transparent machine learning algorithm, that could create a fair estimate of Airbnb prices in San Diego, CA. The web application can be found [here](https://fairbnb.streamlit.app/).

 ## Repository Contents
 [_Code Library Folder_](https://github.com/nlee98/ADS-599_Capstone_Project/tree/main/Code%20Library)